Euclidean E-models: -Wick rotation

-Consider an $\E$-model on a Drinfeld double determined by a selfadjoint involution $\E_-:\D\to\D$ such that the bilinear form $(.,\E_- .)_\D$ is strictly positive definite (the Lorentzian case).
+Consider a Lorentzian $\E_-$-model on a Drinfeld double determined by a self-adjoint involution $\E_-:\D\to\D$ such that the bilinear form $(.,\E_- .)_\D$ is strictly positive definite (the Lorentzian case).
 As a consequence, the $\pm 1$-eigenspaces $V_\pm$ of $\E_-$ are $(.,.)_\D$-orthogonal and have the same dimension, equal to one half of the dimension of the Drinfeld double.

-One may ask whether we can naturally associate a Euclidean $\E_+$-model to a given Lorentzian $\E_-$-model.
+One may ask whether one can naturally associate a Euclidean $\E_+$-model to a given Lorentzian $\E_-$-model.
 The answer is in general negative but if the Drinfeld double is perfect such a natural association does exist.
 Let us describe how it works.

-The basic point of the construction of the Euclidean operator $\E_+$ out of a Lorentzian one $\E_-$ is the fact that the eigenspaces $V_\pm$ are transversal to $\ti\K$, which means that $\D=V_\pm\oplus \ti\K$.
+The basic point of the construction of the Euclidean operator $\E_+$ out of a Lorentzian one $\E_-$ is the fact that the eigenspaces $V_\pm$ are transverse to $\ti\K$, which means that $\D=V_\pm\oplus \ti\K$.
 Indeed, non-vanishing elements $x_\pm\in V_\pm$ cannot belong to the isotropic subspace $\ti\K$ because the strict positive definiteness of the bilinear form $(.,\E_-.)_\D$ implies

 Keeping in mind the perfect decomposition

 it follows that $V_\pm$ are necessarily graphs of some linear operators from $\ti\K\to\K$; indeed \eqref{393} gives